xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 Any asynchronous operation can be treated as an observable stream that does one of two things:

-Produces a single element and then completes Faults without producing any elements To implements this transformation, the `System.Reactive` library has a simple conversion from `Task<T>` to `IObservable<T>`.
+Produces a single element and then completes `Fault`s without producing any elements To implements this transformation, the `System.Reactive` library has a simple conversion from `Task<T>` to `IObservable<T>`.
 The following code starts an asynchronous download of a web page, treating it as an observable sequence:

 ```C#
 IObservable<HttpResponseMessage> GetPage(HttpClient client)